authelia/authelia/docs/community/index.md

 This section is meant to advertise and organize documentation produced by the community.
 This documentation is considered non-official and we will not guarantee that this documentation is up-to-date.
-If you think some of it must be considered official, please file an issue on Github.
+If you think some of it should be considered official, please file an issue on Github.